LeeSang-Woo/clust-mech-eli-python/README.md

 # clust-mech-eli-python
- This python codes was used in the paper "Two types of critical cell density for mechanical elimination of abnormal cell clusters from epithelial tissue" for analytical solution and data analysis
+ This python code was used in the paper "Two types of critical cell density for mechanical elimination of abnormal cell clusters from epithelial tissue" for analytical solution and data analysis

 #### Environment
  Python 3.8.5